PSoteropulos/psoteropulos/README.md

 - 🌱 Full Stack Developer with a focus on creating fun, engaging, and meaningful applications.
 - 🏫 Teaching and coding the days away at Coding Dojo's Web Dev bootcamp.
 It is wild how much you get to ***LEARN*** while teaching.
 - 🤓 Recently fulfilled my 2023 goal of doing at least one algo per day!
 Check it out here [AlgoPractice](https://github.com/psoteropulos/AlgoPractice)
-- ☕ *Finally* learning Java.
-Trying to complete an 8 week course in 2 weeks for "reasons".
-Wish me luck!
+- ☕ *Finally* recently learned Java.
+Then C#.
+I managed to pack 24 weeks of curriculum content in to 4 weeks.
+Talk about brain melt!
 - 😅 *Finally finally* starting to put together a proper portfolio.
 Coming soon(ish)...
 - 🔭 Working on several projects like [moodRING](https://github.com/psoteropulos/moodRING), [CookBook](https://github.com/psoteropulos/CookBook-Group-Project), AIsop (sorry friends, private repo), and more that are not *quite* ready to share.
 - 🎶 Check out my baby, [moodRING](https://moodring.net)